 - A tripod or telescope mount may be required for your goals

-The key to taking a breathtaking image of the moon that will make your friends and family say “You took that!?” is exposure.
-By setting your digital camera at the ideal exposure length, you will be able to capture details and craters on the moon’s surface.
+The key to taking a breathtaking image of the Moon that will make your friends and family say “You took that!?” is exposure.
+By setting your DSLR camera at the ideal exposure length, you will be able to capture details and craters on the Moon’s surface.

 Having a “live-view” backlit display on your camera will be a tremendous help during this process.
 However, you can still accomplish your task by taking a series of test exposures of different lengths if your camera does not have a live-view mode.

 The key is to use a shutter speed that is fast enough to tame the Moon’s glaring glow.
 Eventually, you will begin to see the darker areas of the Moon present in your image.

 If you are worried about missing out on all of that great detail and color in the background sky – don’t worry, you will add that in later.
 A successful exposure length could be anywhere between 1/50 and 1/1000 or more, depending on your ISO and aperture settings.